cli-guidelines/cli-guidelines/content/_index.md

 - Reading or writing files that the user didn’t explicitly pass as arguments (unless those files are storing internal program state, such as a cache).
 - Talking to a remote server, e.g. to download a file.

-**Increase information density—with ASCII art!** (TK edit this) This way `ls` shows permissions— when you first see it you can ignore it, later when you learn it it becomes really valuable.
-Permissions in `ls` are “glanceable” / scannable — you can pick out patterns as you learn it.
+**Increase information density—with ASCII art!**
+For example, `ls` shows permissions in a scannable way.
+When you first see it, you can ignore most of the information.
+Then, as you learn how it works, you pick out more patterns over time.

 ```
 -rw-r--r-- 1 root root     68 Aug 22 23:20 resolv.conf